tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

 # Module 3 - Connect your EKS cluster to Calico Cloud

-> **Note**: In order to complete this module, you will need to a [Calico Cloud account](https://www.calicocloud.io/).
-If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment and join your AKS cluster in there.
+> **Note**: To complete this module, you will need a [Calico Cloud account](https://www.calicocloud.io/).
+If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment.
+Once logged in,  join your EKS cluster there.
-If you are running this workshop in a self-paced mode, you can create an Calico Cloud environment following the steps [here](/modules/submodule-3.1-create-calicloud.md).
+If you are running this workshop in a self-paced mode, you can create a Calico Cloud environment following the steps [here](/modules/submodule-3.1-create-calicloud.md).

-Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disabled all blocker scripts.
+Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disable all blocker scripts.

 ## Step 1 - Accept the Invitation